cuddy-five/boxdrop-pulse/docs/integrations/quickbooks.md

 # QuickBooks Online (QBO)

 ## Webhooks
-- Subscribe to Payment, Invoice, or SalesReceipt changes.
+- Subscribe to Payment, Invoice, or SalesReceipt changes (Sales Receipt for now).
 - Validate `intuit-signature` header using the webhook verification token.
 - Acknowledge fast; do not block on downstream work.
+- Use `https://<ngrok-id>.ngrok.app/webhooks/qbo` or `https://<ngrok-id>.ngrok-free.dev/webhooks/qbo` during local dev.

 ## OAuth
 - Use OAuth2 authorization code flow.